Updated: Jun 20

 Don't leave your ankle sprain recovery to chance!
 Invest in regaining lost movement and strength to optimize your return to peak sports performance.

 If you're returning to a high-impact sport that requires a high level of ankle stability and dynamic movement, taking a proactive approach to your recovery.

 You need a plan to regain essential full ankle mobility and strength to restore functional performance, prevent re-injury, and excel in your sport.

 If you're in the Memphis area, we can help.

-Click the button to learn more and request an evaluation.
+For the best ankle sprain recovery rehab for athletes in Memphis, click the button to learn more and request an evaluation.

 van der Wees PJ, Lenssen AF, Hendrickx RP, Stomp DJ, Dekker J, de Bie RA.
 Effectiveness of exercise therapy and manual mobilisation in acute ankle sprain and functional instability: a systematic review.
 Aust J Physiother.
 2006;52(1):27-37.